 Find a distraction

 Perhaps you have a favorite podcast that you enjoy listening to, or a favorite Youtuber.

 Both aerobic and non-aerobic (e.g. weight lifting) exercises can help reduce anxiety symptoms.
 Whether it¹s a brisk stroll around the block, or a spin class at your local gym, get moving to feel calmer.

 “An important part of mindfulness is reconnecting with our bodies and the sensations they experience.
 This means waking up to the sights, sounds, smells and tastes of the present moment,” says expert Mark Williams.
 By being aware of what is happening around you, and taking time to reflect on this, you can stop your brain from running away with itself, often resulting in stress and anxious feelings

-Often when you suffer from an anxiety disorder, even something seemingly simple such as making a phone call or going to meet a friend can seem like a huge task.
+Often when you suffer from persistent anxiety, even something seemingly simple such as making a phone call or going to meet a friend can seem like a huge task.
 Break it down into small steps.
 Perhaps instead of meeting a friend in town, they could come to your house, or you could meet on Skype video.

 Recognize the things that trigger your anxiety attacks and avoid them as much as possible.
 Know your limits; avoid alcohol if it doesn¹t agree with you.
-Figure out a few things that make you feel better having a quiet night in or listening to certain music, and make them part of a regular routine.
+Figure out a few things that make you feel better, for example having a quiet night in or listening to certain music, and make them part of a regular routine.